 How can employers make their SOCSO contribution payments?

-Similar to EPF, SOCSO contribution in Malaysia will be deducted from both employee’s and employer’s funds and will be paid every 15th of each month.
-A late payment interest rate of 6% per year is imposed for each day such contribution is not paid on time.
+Similar to EPF, both the employee and employer in Malaysia will deduct SOCSO contributions from their funds and must make payments every 15th of each month.
+Failure to do so will result in the imposition of a late payment interest rate of 6% per year for each day the contribution is not paid on time.

 There are a few channels SOCSO have disclosed on where employers may auto deduct from: